This post reviewed and some links updated August 16, 2019.

 This could be the case, says the IRS, if you installed wall-to-wall carpeting in your home 15 years ago, but this year replaced that floor covering with new carpeting or hardwood floors.
 The older carpeting costs do not count because that flooring is no longer part of your home.

-Also note that these rules apply to costs associated with your personal residence.
+Also note that these rules about improvements vs. repairs apply to costs associated with your personal residence.
 There are some tax differences when it comes to work on rental and investment real estate.

 You can read more about rental property tax issues in Publication 527.
 I also recommend you talk with a tax expert who's experienced in this area.